Twenty years ago I was told I’d never make it as a sports journalist.

 Her job was to deal with ‘problem cases’ — people who had no inclination to return to work.

-She sat me down and, when I told her about my chosen career, told me I’d never make it as a sports journalist and that I should be more realistic in my aims.
+She sat me down and, when I told her about my chosen career and the steps I’d already taken to achieve that aim, she told me I’d never make it as a sports journalist and that I should be more realistic in my aims.

 Hearing that would have been a major blow to my confidence, had I not been carrying the most important letter of my life in my back pocket.